Kong/kubernetes-ingress-controller/README.md

 as it's likely that another user has run into the same problem.
 If you don't find an answer, please feel free to post a question.

-If you've found a bug please [open an issue](https://github.com/kong/kubernetes-ingress-controller/issues).
+If you've found a bug, please [open an issue](https://github.com/kong/kubernetes-ingress-controller/issues).

-For a feature request please open an issue using the feature request template.
+For a feature request, please open an issue using the feature request template.

 You can also talk to the developers behind Kong in the [#kong](https://kubernetes.slack.com/messages/kong) channel on the